Last updated: July 2026

 Do Wedding Officiants Need a License in Florida?

 No. Florida does not issue or require a separate “wedding officiant license.”
 This is one of the most common misconceptions I hear from couples and from people who want to officiate.
-If you’re an ordained minister, judge, notary public, or clerk of court, you already have the legal authority to perform marriages in Florida.
+If you are an ordained minister, judge, notary public, or clerk of court, you already have the legal authority to perform marriages in Florida.
 No additional registration, permit, or state-issued license is needed.

 How Do You Choose the Right Wedding Officiant?